fiveagency/ios-swift-guide/Code Style/README.md

 * take advantage of defaulted parameters and prefer to locate parameters with defaults toward the end
 * label tuple members and name closure parameters
 * protocols should be suffixed with `Protocol` except:
-    * delegate protocols, they should have suffix `Delegate`
+    * delegate protocols, they should have the suffix `Delegate`
     * protocols that describe the object, they should have suffix `able` - `Equatable`, `Codable`, `Runnable`...

 ### Delegates